yy140/mastery-quiz/fixing_problems.md

 17.       # ./spec/question_2_spec.rb:7:in `block (2 levels) in <top (required)>'
 ```

-* `1` tells us which question program has the error.
+* Line `1` tells us which question program has the error.

 * `2` tells us what the test is expecting the program to do.
 That is: which part of the program specification it is checking.